 Possibly.
 Prevention is key.

 If a tree stem or limb show frost damage, don’t remove it.
-When the temperatures increases, allow it time to recover.
+When the temperature increases, allow it time to recover.
 Trees can surprisingly heel if you give them time.

 Keep an eye out for the weather forecast.
 You can plan better and get yourself organised when you can expect what the weather will be like.